LensPlaysGames/LensorOS/README.md

 subsystem for an EFI application.
 Luckily, all of this is handled by the build system.

-Build the bootloader and it's dependencies (target exists on *Unix only*):
+If you already have a build system, you can use the following to update the bootloader (target exists on *Unix only*):
 ```sh
 cmake --build bld --target bootloader
 ```

-Alternatively, you can run the bootloader build system manually.
+When starting fresh, you can run the bootloader build system manually.

 Build the dependencies for the bootloader:
 ```sh